ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/eri/update2.md

 ## Update 2

-**Project: Combining computer vision and satellite imagery to map agricultural investment and water use in Sub-Saharan Africa**
+**Project: Combining computer vision and satellite imagery to map agricultural investment and water use in Sub-Saharan Africa.**

 ### Refresher
 - As a refresher, our project aims to map agricultural expansion and irrigated water use across southern Africa by setting up necessary infrastructure, labeling images, and using that data to train computer vision models.